rishikksh20/rectified-linear-attention/README.md

 # Rectified Linear Attention
-This repo contain pytorch implementation of [Sparse Attention with Linear Units](https://arxiv.org/abs/2104.07012)
+This repo contain pytorch implementation of [Sparse Attention with Linear Units](https://arxiv.org/abs/2104.07012), this is not the official repo so some details might be vary from paper.

 ## Citation:
 ```